5 Thanksgiving Activities for the FamilyNovember 24th, 2019

 This might already be part of your family tradition, but before you eat, go around the table and have everyone say one or two things they are thankful for.
 There is more and more research about how gratitude can greatly benefit our psyche.
 “Expressing thanks may be one of the simplest ways to feel better.”
 Take a look at the article In Praise of Gratitude from the Harvard Medical School about how expressing thanks can help people have a more optimistic view on life.

-From all of us at Bonnie Terry Learning, we wish you a great Thanksgiving!
+From all of us at Bonnie Terry Learning and Scholar Within, we wish you a great Thanksgiving!